cyberbotics/webots-doc/guide/using-python.md

 Install [SWIG](http://www.swig.org/), make sure that typing `python2.7` leads to the expected Python installation, and recompile the Python API.

-For example, the Python Homebrew may be use by typing the following commands:
+For example, on macOS, the Python Homebrew may be used by typing the following commands:

 ```sh
 cd ${WEBOTS_HOME}